mdvanes/deno-ssg-blog/README.md

 - it does not seem very stable: it crashes a lot when running `aleph dev` is hot updating
 - how to keep material-ui version imports in sync over files? import_map.json?
 - code completion does not work, e.g. proptypes on CardHeader
-- build breaks when about.md is in pages dir, or when Mui Icons font is imported in app.tsx
+- build breaks when about.md is in pages dir (to fix), or when Mui Icons font is imported in app.tsx (workaround available)

 # Result